Wiring an LED

 With the Infinitybox system, you don’t need the load resistor to get your turn signals to work correctly.
 We do the flashing of the turn signals and 4-ways through the processor on the POWERCELL.
 The flashing does not depend on the amount of current flowing to the bulb.
 To the POWERCELL, there is no difference between an incandescent bulb or an LED light.

 Our POWERCELLs leak a very small amount of current out of the outputs.
 We use this as part of our diagnostic system.
-This link will take you to a video that talks about how this works in detail.
 Depending on the efficiency of the LED, this diagnostic current may make the LED’s glow dimly when the light is off.
 To eliminate this, you can simply connect a 10K (10,000 ohm) resistor between the POWERCELL output wire and ground.
 An 1/8 Watt resistor or larger will be fine.
 This picture shows you how to wire this in.

 This bypass resistor shunts the diagnostic current through the resistor around the LED.
-You can pick up a 10K resistor at Radio Shack or any other electronics supplier.
+You can pick up a 10K resistor on-line.

 Please give our technical support team a call if you have questions about this post.